jude4/xento-dashboard/README.md

-![Xento UI Dashboard]
+# Xento UI Dashboard

-# Xento is a Material Design UI Dashboard built with Laravel, Vue, Vuetify, Vuesax and Tailwind
+`` Xento is a Material Design UI Dashboard built with Laravel, Vue, Vuetify, Vuesax and Tailwind